datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L00-open-a-shapefile.md

 information about each stream line object.

 * More about shapefiles can found on
-<a href="https://en.wikipedia.org/wiki/Shapefile" target="_blank">Wikipedia</a>
+<a href="https://en.wikipedia.org/wiki/Shapefile" target="_blank">Wikipedia</a>.

-##Import Shapefiles
+## Import Shapefiles

 We will use the `rgdal` package to work with vector data in `R`.
 Notice that the `sp` package automatically loads when `rgdal` is loaded.
 We will also load the `raster` package so we can explore raster and vector spatial metadata using similar commands.

     #load required libraries